 The parasympathetic nervous system is referred to as the craniosacral outflow because the preganglionic neurons originate from the midbrain, medulla (the nuclei of cranial nerves III, VII, IX and X) and the sacral nerves (S2 - S4) (Table 1).
 The parasympathetic fibers run along the course of these nerves and synapse in the parasympathetic ganglia which lie close to the end organs.
 In contrast to the sympathetic ganglia, the parasympathetic preganglionic fibers tend to be long, whereas the postganglionic fibers tend to be shorter.
-Similar to the sympathetic nervous system, acetylcholine is the main preganglionic neurotransmitter of the parasympathetic nervous system, activating nicotinic receptors in the ganglia.
+Similar to the sympathetic nervous system, acetylcholine is the main preganglionic neurotransmitter of the ganglia.
 The postganglionic neurons also release acetylcholine but instead activate muscarinic receptors in the end organs.